Are you tempted to pick out a drink for a friend before they even decide which one they prefer? Do you normally feel the urge to speak for others?

 Control yourself to offering unsolicited advice, control yourself to commenting on sensitive matters, whose sensitivity flies out the room with each opinion you air about them, control yourself to deliberately stepping on other peopleʻs toes in the name of assistance, control yourself whenever you feel the urge to unnecessarily supervise others when they are doing the work for you.

 Stop trying to change people, especially how they do things.
-Their way is the best way, for… Click To Tweet
+Their way is the best way, for them.
+Period!
+Click To Tweet

 What you might not know is that, this sense of wanting to control is a bi product of anxiety, and the fear of the unknown, and this forces your need to control your environment and its outcome just so you may not be disappointed by how things might turn out.
 So instead of feeding the monster, here is what you might do.